braze-inc/braze-docs/_docs/_developer_guide/customization_guides/content_cards/customizing_feed.md

 ## Customizing displayed card order

-You can change the displayed card order within your app's Content Card feed.
-This allows you to fine tune user experiences by prioritizing certain types of content, such as time-sensitive promotions, or personalizing card sequencing based on user preferences.
+You can change the order in which your Content Cards are displayed.
+This allows you to fine tune the user experience by prioritizing certain types of content, such as time-sensitive promotions.

 {% tabs %}
 {% tab Android %}